 Native of Summerville, S.C., joins Boldon from Youngstown State

-Mary Evans enters her second season as an assistant coach on Bob Boldon's Ohio University women's basketball staff in 2014-15.
+Mary Evans enters her second season as an assistant coach on Bob Boldon's Ohio University staff in 2014-15.
 In her first season at Ohio, the program increased both their overall and MAC win totals by three games over the previous season

 "I'm really excited about this," said Evans after she was hired in 2014.
 "I'm really excited to still be a part of this staff.
 We had a really great year last season and had a good time with each other.
 It's very exciting for us to be here.
 I know a lot about Ohio and about how we're part of a great conference in the MAC.
 I'm looking forward to see what we can do here."

 Evans earned her Bachelor of Science degree in Exercise Science from Georgia Southern in 2000.
 She is a native of Summerville, S.C., and was inducted into the Summerville High School Hall of Fame in 2008.
 She is married to Daryl Evans.